CS-DS-125/125book/source/04-Functions/BuiltInFunctions.rst

 now have the word *arguments* to describe the values we've been passing into the ``print()`` function.

-Or for another example: "The ``len()`` function returns the number of items in its argument."
-We can describe the function in terms of its *return value* and *argument*.
+Another example where we can describe a familiar function in terms of its *return value* and *argument*: "The ``len()`` function returns the number of items in its argument."

 .. note::